 Campus Cycling Resources

 Safe and comfortable cycling on campus is a priority, and as such there are numerous covered and uncovered bike racks.
 There are also several public shower locations across campus, providing a more comfortable and versatile cycling experience for commuting to school and work.
 The Bike and Shower Map makes it easy to plan for a commute to anywhere on campus.
 As part of an anti-theft initiative, some of these bike racks have been moved.
-Parking Services provides bicycle lockers for rent, tips for riding safely, and tips to protect your bike.
+Parking Services also provides bike shelter and lockers for rent.